RajeshPatkarInstitute/rpian-terminal/README.md

 }
 ```

-Note: Error handling is now done internally using the global error handler.
+Note: Error handling is done internally using the global error handler.

 ## Modules